QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab07_Image_Time_Series_Analysis.md

 1. Put the file ‘drosophila.tif’ in some folder.
 Link to download this file can be found further up.

-2. In Fiji do: `Help > Update > Manage update sites`
+2. In Fiji go to: `Help > Update > Manage update sites`

     - Check boxes next to “Mastodon”.

     - `Close > Apply changes` and restart Fiji

-3. Open ‘drosophila.tif’ in Fiji.
+3. Open `drosophila_original.tif` in Fiji.

 4. In Fiji, start Mastodon by `Plugins > Mastodon`

 5. In Mastodon, start a new project by clicking “new Mastodon project”.

-    - Click on “use an image open in ImageJ” and select the drosophila you just opened in Fiji.
+    - Click on “use an image open in ImageJ” and select the Drosophila image you just opened in Fiji.

 > <img src="images/time_series/image2.png" style="width:3.91146in;height:2.20594in" />